How to Crush Job Interview

 Virtual Interview Checklist

-1. Test your platform, camera, and microphone 15 minutes before the call.
+• Test your platform, camera and microphone 15 minutes before the call.

-2. Eliminate background noise, mute notifications, and ensure a professional backdrop.
+• Eliminate background noise, mute notifications and ensure a professional backdrop.

-Even when a role is advertised for in-person, always prepare for the possibility of a video screening and practice delivering your elevator pitch and STAR stories on camera.
+Even when a role is advertised as in-person, always prepare for a video screening and practise delivering your elevator pitch and STAR stories on camera.

 In-Person Nuances